sciZer0/7/v/README.md

 Fundamental Problem 3 is that on each of the existing blockchains, each network congestion always leads to an increase in transaction fees which, in turn, always leads to an increase in an amount of tokens that contributors (miners/validators) receive.

-The current approach being **wrong** makes top-contributors (miners/validators) directly interested in congestions, meaning, in low bandwidth — and, in turn, not-interested in inceasing the bandwidth.
+The current approach being **wrong** makes top-contributors (miners/validators) directly interested in congestions, meaning, in low bandwidth — and, in turn, not-interested in a higher bandwidth.

+Maybe it might be the answer to why on some blockchains reforms are going so slowly.

 Ideally, network congestions, inevitably leading to increases in transaction fees, must never lead to increases in amounts of tokens that contributors (miners/validators) receive — instead, this whole token increase received must be burned.